makogeboris/Age-calculator-app/README.md

 ### What I learned

-I learnedabout the built-in Date object and implementing it to calculate the age accurately.
+I learned about the javascript built-in Date object and implementing it to calculate the age accurately.

 ### Continued development